infoshareacademy/jfdd4-szklarze/README.md

 ### Box model

 The box model should ideally be the same for the entire document.
-A global `* { box-sizing: border-box; }` is fine, but don't change the default box model on specific elements if you can avoid it.
+Don't change the default box model.

 ```css
 /* bad */